Adrian Frutiger: Other work

 In 2003, the Swiss watchmaker Ventura commissioned him to design a new watch face for a limited-edition line of wristwatches.

 To celebrate Swiss graphic design he designed three stamps for the Swiss post office.

 He also designed a word mark for the National Institute of Design in Ahmedabad, India.
 Originally, the institute was named National Design Institute, however, the institute renamed itself to match Adrian Frutiger's stylized NID logotype alongside the name "National Institute of Design."

 For the Fondation Frutiger he created a set of symbols as an abstract presentation of the Foundation's work.

+Adrian Frutiger also designed small vignettes for the book of prayers of the Christian Catholic Church of Switzerland, performing the work pro bono.